MyrtIO/led-coordinator/README.md

-# FastLED IO
+# LED Coordinator

 High-level library for FastLED integration into MyrtIO.
-Provides abstractions such as LEDRenderer, LEDStrip, Effect.